geeksforsocialchange/DCTCMCR/src/index.md

 ![this is alt text for accessibilty](https://i.redd.it/ko82pi0jcwk71.jpg)

+- an unordered list
+- of items
+- looks like this

+1. this is
+1. an ordered list
+1. it has numbers

 | Item         | Price    | # In stock |
 | ------------ | -------- | ---------- |
 | Juicy Apples | 1.99     | _7_        |